PS5 restock update today: Check inventory on Twitter, Target, Best Buy and more

+Finding PS5 restock remains a huge challenge, but that's where we come in.
+The good news is that there's been an increase in PS5 restocks this month — and we're expecting a big drop at Amazon this week.
+See more on that below.
-Finding PS5 restock requires a combination of speed, luck and patience.
-Although we've noticed an increase in PS5 restocks this month, both the standard PS5 and the PS5 Digital Edition sell out in minutes whenever PS5 inventory is replenished.

-So we're here to help you find where to buy a PS5.
-This includes how to track PS5 restocks on Twitter.
+The standard PS5 and the PS5 Digital Edition continue to sell out in minutes whenever PS5 inventory is replenished, so we're here to help you find where to buy a PS5.
+This includes how to track PS5 restock on Twitter.
 Make sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock right now

-As of March 13 at 8:13 a.m.
-ET, there is no PS5 restock available.
+As of March 15 at 9:30 a.m.
+EDT, there is no PS5 restock available.
 Best Buy and Costco had stock on Friday, but both retailers have sold out for now.

+Fortunately, we're expecting Amazon PS5 restock this week — maybe as soon as Wednesday, or even before then.
+According to the source, YouTuber Jake Randall, on Twitter, the online giant will sell 46,000 PS5s this week.
+If true, that will make a huge difference to your chances of grabbing one.

+Randall says that the exact time and date of the PS5 restock is still being decided, but that it won't be today (Monday, March 15).
+Rest assured that we'll have all the details as soon as they break, and will share them with you here.

 - Walmart: PS5 | PS5 Digital Edition (last restock March 4)